simxnet/devdesk/README.md

-# Resource App
+# DevDesk

 A community-driven resource gallery for developers made on top of React

 ## Features

-- Light/dark mode toggle
+- Mode toggle
-- Prisma full integration
+- Responsive UI
+- Refetch data on window focus
+- Error handling by default
-- Next-auth installed
+- User settings
-- tRPC queries and mutations
-- More to come...

-## UI
+## Acknowledgements

-UI components are made by [shadcn](https://ui.shadcn.com/)
+UI components are made by [shadcn](https://ui.shadcn.com/) This website was initialized with [Create T3](https://create.t3.gg/) Icons are from @heroicons/react

-## Base

-This website's base is made by [Create T3](https://create.t3.gg/)

-## Disclaimer

-Some dependencies must be removed, I'm in process of doing so, please be patient

-## Icons

-I use @heroicons/react for icons

 ## Environment Variables